techuxwriter/UX-TW-IsD/z_4_remove-your-branch.md

 :no_entry: `While there is No Warning, if you delete accidentally, you can restore (Restore button), as long as you are on the page.
 This page also directly links to your PRs and closed PRs.` :no_entry:

-4. To view other optional displays, click: Yours, Active, Stale, and All branches Buttons (see below).
+4. To view other optional displays, click: Yours, Active, Stale, and All branches Buttons.

 ----------------------
 ## Return to Start of Document